 ‘Wherever you go and whatever you do, remember your star is watching and you’ll never be alone.
 And if ever you’re sad and blue, your star will be too, and you wouldn’t want that now, would you?
 Now dry your eyes and put your face straight.
 I’ll fix you some supper.’

 Well, the little boy grew up to be a lean mean rooting tooting fella.
 No matter where he went, or whatever he did, he never felt lonesome again.
-Even on cloudy nights he knew his star was up there somewhere, and that was enough.
+Even on the most cloudiest night he knew his star was up there somewhere, and that was enough.
 So next time you're feeling low just look to the sky, and look for the star that shines brighter than any other.
 It’ll be yours.